 Because each individual has a unique gut microflora, genetic makeup, and lifestyle.
 It’s like a fingerprint that belongs only to that person.
 Therefore, finding a supplement that fits might in some cases involve some trial and error.
 However, the general recommendations in this post apply to most people.

 Each person might respond slightly different to the same probiotic bacteria.

 When is the best time to take a probiotics?

 - Some 10-15 minutes before food with a glass of water

 - Try emptying a probiotic capsules into your morning smoothie

-- Avoid taking probiotics 1-2 hours after taking antibiotics as it might kill probiotics
+- Avoid taking probiotics 1-2 hours after antibiotics

-- A great source of good microorganisms and enzymes is fermented food
+A great source of good microorganisms is fermented food

-- More bacteria strains = more health benefits
+- More bacteria strains = [in most cases] more benefits

 Potent bacteria strains